ozfortress/ozfortress_docs/docs/rules/ultiduo.md

 # Ultiduo Ruleset
-This ruleset was last updated for Ultiduo 18 - please consult with the ozfortress league admin team for any future Ultiduo competitions in case there has been any updates.
+This ruleset was created for Ultiduo 18 and future ozfortress Ultiduo competitions.

 ## Format Specificity
 Rules within this ruleset apply explicitly to ozfortress Ultiduo competitions.